empower-ai/sql-agent/README.md

   - For MySQL and PgSQL, a standard db connection string should be used (see the example in the `.env.example`).
 - [Optional] Whitelist databases and tables.
   - You might want to limit the databases / tables this tool can access, you can do so by list the databases in a comma separated string in the `DATABASES` field, and / or comma separated `dbname.tablename` list in the `TABLES` field.
-- [Optional] You can enable result visualization by setting `ENABLE_VIZ=True`
-  - **Notice: This is still an experimental feature, may subject to chagnes**
-- [Optional] Provide addiitonal context by setting `CONTEXT_FILE_PATH`to the path to a file containing content of additioanl context for Dsensei.
-Content in the file should be plain text senetense.
-Make a new line for each sentense.
+- [Optional] Provide additional context by setting `CONTEXT_FILE_PATH`to the path to a file containing content of additional context for Dsensei.
+Content in the file should be plain text sentences.
+Make a new line for each sentence.
 Eg:
   ```
   Revenue is defined by product sales.
   Popularity is defined by number of user checkout.